China, France eye Gambian port upgrade to rival Dakar

-BANJUL Chinese and French companies are bidding to help Gambia build up its Atlantic port Banjul to be what industry sources say could be a rival to neighboring Senegal's Dakar.
+BANJUL, July 7 Chinese and French companies are bidding to help Gambia build up its Atlantic port Banjul to be what officials hope will rival neighbouring Senegal's Dakar.

-It would be one of the first major structural changes in Gambia following the end of President Yahya Jammeh's more than 20-year rule in January.
+It would be one of the first major structural changes in the country following the end of President Yahya Jammeh's more than 20-year rule in January.

 The port was run by a state agency during Jammeh's rule.
 It is considered to have strategic potential thanks to its easy access to Atlantic shipping lanes.